open-telemetry/opentelemetry.io/content/en/docs/migration/opentracing.md

 the use of both the OpenTelemetry _and_ OpenTracing APIs in the same codebase.
 This allows OpenTracing instrumentation to be recorded using OpenTelemetry SDKs.

-To accomplish this, each OpenTelemetry SDK provides an **[OpenTracing shim][OT_spec]**, which acts as a bridge between the OpenTracing API and the OpenTelemetry SDK.
+To accomplish this, each OpenTelemetry SDK provides an **OpenTracing shim**, which acts as a bridge between the OpenTracing API and the OpenTelemetry SDK.
 Note that OpenTracing shims are disabled by default.

 ## Language version support